MJOLNIRPackage/MJOLNIR/docs/Tutorials/Instrument/instrument.rst

 Build simple instrument
 ^^^^^^^^^^^^^^^^^^^^^^^
-One can build a virtual representation of the instrument in question throught the Instrument module.
+One can build a virtual representation of the instrument in question throughout the Instrument module.
 It consists of a series of different objects: Instrument, Wedge, Detector, and Analyser, which are the objects needed to create the basics of the instrument.
-Everything regarding the guide has not been implimented.
+Everything regarding the guide has not been implemented.
 Below is a simple example of how to create an instrument consisting of an analyser and a radial detector.

 .. code-block:: python
    :linenos: